-But now, this night, this situation, was in the heart of my heart something I could no longer numb to.
+But now, this time, this situation, was in the heart of my heart something I could no longer numb to.
 It was blaring in my face, "TRACY JEAN!!!!
 You have work to do.
 You cannot keep going this way.
 You have to get better, learn better, DO BETTER!
-You cannot give what you do not have!"
+You cannot give what you do not have!
+And, the last sip of you is never as good as the first of a full cup!"
 And so I found my person to help.
 Actually, within a few weeks, I found two.
 I found my therapist and my life coach.
-And when I say they helped me save my life, I mean it with all of the conviction I can.
+And when I say they helped me save my life, I mean it with all of the conviction I can muster.

 My therapist, I came by through local word of mouth, my life coach, well I found him on Instagram funny enough.
+(He is also an amazing writer Thought Catalog so go check him out: Jeremy Goldberg, @longdistancelovebombs.)
 Let me say here that in my weakest moments something told me there was more for me in this business of helping others.
 So, I needed help but I also knew in order to become like my heroes, to fulfill my desires and passions for giving back, I needed to also learn from them.
 It was a faint voice under the tormented days but it was there, none the less.

 This recipe of humans enabling my ability to succeed.

 Throughout these past few months, I have come so far.
 My therapist helped me give me back my worth, my validation of events, my heart connected to soul and life.
 She helped me give myself back all of the grace I so easily handed out to others, she helped me forgive myself years after letting others off the hook so easily.
-My coach, man he exploded my brain so many times and still does.
+My coach, Jeremy, man he exploded my brain so many times and still does.
 He helped me undo past damage but sent me forward with new perspectives that have helped me change my life.
 He guided me to my own truths and answers without judgment.
-He allowed me to shout my truths at the top of my lungs and then say "job well done!"
+He allowed me to shout my truths at the top of my lungs and then say, "job well done!"
 Together they have empowered me to rewrite my story.
 My way.
-I cannot change this life up to now but I absolutely can grasp this life by the balls, or boobs to be equally un-PC, and make it mine with audacious resiliency.
+I cannot change this life up to now but I absolutely can grasp this life and make it mine with audacious resiliency.